mikeblaa/book-notes/README.md

+# README

 Notes from books I've read or listened to.
-Credit to https://github.com/mgp/book-notes/ for the idea to take and share book notes on GitHub.
+Credit to <https://github.com/mgp/book-notes/> for the idea to take and share book notes on GitHub.

 ## Table of Contents